jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Enables DevOps principles to take hold within an organization

 {{% note %}}
-A good DevEx facilitates **smoother transitions between development and operations**, **minimizing bottlenecks and enhancing collaboration**.
-With proper feedback loops in place, a positive DevEx **ensures these loops are efficient and productive**, **enabling, or enhancing, DevOps principles** to take hold within an organization.
+A good DevEx facilitates **smoother transitions between your dev and ops teams**, which helps to **minimize bottlenecks and enhance collaboration**.
+Proper feedback loops are part of DevOps, and with them in place a positive DevEx **ensures they're efficient and productive**, which **enables, or enhances as the case may be, DevOps principles** to take firm hold within an organization.
 {{% /note %}}